 Businesses who locate in Central Florida enjoy one of the best tax climates in the nation.
 With a low corporate tax rate of 5.5%, general use sales tax of 7% and no personal income tax, your dollar goes further in the Sunshine State.

-This five-year program offers an electrical discount to companies that add 25 net new jobs.
-They must also have an electrical demand of 500 kW, of which a minimum load factor of 50% must originate from a single meter.
+Reduction of base rate demand and energy charges for companies that add 25 net new jobs and have an electrical demand of 500 kWh of which a minimum load factor of 50% must originate from a single point of delivery.
+Capex must exceed $500,000.

 TECO Energy Economic Development Rider Program

-This five-year program provides an electrical discount for companies that add 22 net new jobs and have a electrical demand of 350 kWh from a single meter.
+Reduction of base rate demand and energy charges for companies that add 25 full-time equivalent new jobs and have an electrical demand of 350 kWh from a single meter.

 Florida Public Utilities Natural Gas Commercial Rebate